 Target audience

-Defining your target audience is a crucial step in ensuring your application meets the specific needs of your intended users.
-By understanding who your potential users are and what they're looking for, you'll be able to design a user interface and deliver features that meet their expectations.
+Defining the target audience is a crucial step in ensuring that our application will meet the specific needs of the intended users.
+By understanding who our potential users are and what they're looking for, we'll be able to design a user interface and offer functionalities that meet their expectations.

 Business objectives